kubernetes-sigs/e2e-framework/docs/design/test-harness-framework.md

 ### Skipping features
 The test framework should provide the ability to explicitly exclude features during a test run.
 This could be done with the following flags:

-* `--skip-feature` - a regular expression that skips features with matching names
+* `--skip-features` - a regular expression that skips features with matching names
 * `--skip-assessment` - a regular expression that skips assessment with matching name
 * `--skip-lables` - a comma-separated list of key/value pairs used to skip features with matching lables